 - A cup of milk: I usually use dairy milk, but you can use any kind of milk you like.
 Unsweetened almond, coconut, soy, hemp, or any other type of plant-based milk are all fabulous options.

 - A scoop of protein powder: If you can, choose organic protein powder that contains no additives, fillers, artificial colors, flavors, sweeteners, or preservatives.
-I use this one from Thrive Market.
+I love and use this one from Thrive Market.

 - A banana: Bananas give smoothies an excellent consistency and are a great source of potassium and dietary fiber, so I always like to toss one in.